- Interest rates

 - The volatility of profitable positions may be quite high as position sizes can be comparatively large due to the tight exit and pyramiding mechanism.
 A high upside volatility is desirable, but considerable book profits can also revert quickly and be stopped out.

-- The size of the positions makes the use of leveraged instruments necessary – only a handful of positions will use up all available capital if used unlevered.
-Leverage levels vary (short term interest rates will require most leverage), but can easily reach and exceed 10:1.
+- The size of the positions makes the use of leveraged instruments necessary – only a handful of positions will use up all available capital, if used unlevered.
+Leverage levels vary according to volatility (short term interest rates will require most leverage), but can easily reach and exceed 10 times overall.

 Managed Futures in a portfolio context